uber/cadence/docs/04_glossary.md

 ### Decision
 Any action taken by the workflow durable function is called a decision.
-For example: scheduling a task, canceling a task, or starting a timer.
+For example: scheduling an activity, canceling a child workflow, or starting a timer.

+### Decision Task

+Every time a new external event that might affect a workflow state is recorded a decision task is used to notify a workflow worker about it.
+After the new event is handled the decision task is completed.
+Note that handling of a decision task is usually very fast and is not related to duration of operations that workflow invokes.

 ### Domain
 A namespace-like concept.
 All entities stored in Cadence are stored in a